Contents of This Page

 The Key to Mapping is shifting from a "Performance View" to a "Process View"...

-In the process view, the focus is on what is needed to produce the overall value rather than on who is doing specific tasks.
+In the process view, the focus is on the big picture of how value is produced in addition to doing specific tasks.

 ...and then to capture that "process view" in an easy to build, simple to understand diagram format.